TheresaLui/SelfHelpContent_v2/articles/partnercenter/pricelists.md

 />

 # Pricelists
-Review the recommented steps and docuements before submitting a service request about price lists.
+Review the recommended steps and documents before submitting a service request about price lists.

 ## **Recommended Steps**

-- Ensure you have the propper permissions when accessing the price list files.
+- Ensure you have the proper permissions when accessing the price list files.
 All pricing files can be exported from the **Pricing and offers** page in partner center but only **Global Administrators** and **Admin Agents** have access.
-- **Indirect Resllers** should work with their **Indirect Providers** for questions about pricing.
+- **Indirect Resellers** should work with their **Indirect Providers** for questions about pricing.

 ## **Recommended Documents**